Dimtemp/SCOMTraining/01a-SCOM-Setup.md

   1. adatum\DRA
   1. adatum\DWA
   1. All service accounts use the following password: Pa55w.rd
-1. In practice, it is not advised to re-use the same password for all services.
+1. **NOTE.** In practice, it is not advised to re-use the same password for all services.
 For sake of simplicity we use just one password.
 1. The management server action account is typically a named domain user account.
 This account is used to gather operational data from providers and perform actions such as installing and uninstalling agents on managed computers.
 This example uses MSAA as the management server action account, which must be a member of the local Administrators group on the management server.
 1. The System Center Configuration service and System Center Data Access service account can run as Local System if the SQL Server for the operational and data warehouse databases is installed locally on the management server (a single server deployment).
 This credential reads and updates information in the operational database and is assigned the sdk_user role in this database.
 This example uses SDK as the System Center Configuration service and System Center Data Access service account.
 Like the management server action account (MSAA), this account must be a member of the local Administrators group on the management server.
 1. The Data Reader and Data Writer accounts must be named domain user accounts.
 The Data Reader account is used to deploy reports; it is the user account Reporting Services uses to run queries against the data warehouse.
 The Data Reader account is also used as the Reporting Services IIS Application Pool account that connects to a management server.